Our favorite Rosh HaShanah Challah recipe for novices and expert bakers.

 Prepare the dough in exactly the same method until step no. 12.

 Once you have rolled out one of the 3 pieces of dough into a circle of approximately 1/2cm thick, take the grated apple and sprinkle it evenly on the dough.
-Sprinkle with a bit of sugar and cinnamon if you like, and then roll the dough back up until you have an apple filled, 'sausage'.
+Sprinkle with a bit of sugar and cinnamon if you like (you can also add nuts of your choice), and then roll the dough back up until you have an apple filled, 'sausage'.

 Continue plaiting the dough as usual from step no. 13. until you have completed all steps and the backing process.